Please Note: Shipping delays may occur with enhanced safety protocols due to COVID-19.

 Customs policies, including package processing times, vary widely from country to country – so if you have any questions regarding this, please contact your local customs office for further information.

-As a professional business, we are required to charge sales tax on orders within Canada.
-If applicable, we must charge the GST and/or HST of the province where the shipment is being delivered.
-If you have questions about sales tax, please contact us.
+As a professional business, I am required to charge sales tax on orders within Canada.
+If you have questions about sales tax, please contact me.

 My order is a gift, may I request a special note to be included?